 Plus, the curriculum isn’t textbook-based only.
 There are coloured flashcards for reviewing words and spelling rule cards that are written concisely, making them easy for the kids to remember.

 But my favourite part of the curriculum has to be the letter tiles; an absolute winner for my kids!
 These have brought the most transformation in our Spelling lessons as my daughter finds it much easier to decode words and therefore her spelling has improved drastically.
 She’s able to recognise vowel and consonant teams, prefixes and suffixes and syllabic structures much better, alhamdulillah.
 The hands-on multisensory approach brings the words ‘alive’ and gives her a much more vivid image thus aids retention.

 For me personally, I love the organisation of the curriculum itself.
 The short lessons begin by often recapping rules and then introducing new rules, leading up to new spelling words and then sentences which combine previous and newly taught words.
 This repetition has not only been really helpful for my daughter but all my children as it helps to solidify their understanding of spelling and how the language works.

-Alhamdulillah, I can safely say that she no longer dreads Spelling, in fact, she actually looks forward to it and so do I, its fun!
-And yes, her Spelling isn’t ‘perfect’, however, it has improved significantly but more importantly, she has regained her confidence and ultimately that is what matters.
-Not only that, although the curriculum takes into account dyslexic learners, it can be used for everyone and I use it for all my children who love it too.
+Alhamdulillah, I can safely say that she no longer dreads Spelling, in fact, she actually looks forward to it and so do I, it’s fun!
+And yes, her Spelling isn’t ‘perfect’, however, it has improved significantly.
+But more importantly, she has regained her confidence and ultimately that is what matters.
+Not only that, although the curriculum takes into account dyslexic learners, it can also be used for everyone and I use it for all my children who love it too.

 I hope you’ve enjoyed reading this review; I’ve never reviewed a product before but this is a curriculum I recommend to family and friends all the time.
 For more information about All About Spelling click HERE and feel free to ask me questions in the comments below or via Instagram.